yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 ### Circuit Breaker

-Our circuit breaker is threshold-based, so if x% of requests are failing then the circuit is tripped.
+Our circuit breaker is rate-based, so if x% of requests are failing then the circuit is tripped.
 When the circuit is tripped, the gateway stops all inbound requests to that service for a pre-defined period of time (a recovery time-period).

 The circuit breaker will also emit an event which you can hook into to perform some corrective or logging action.
 See [Circuit Breaker](/docs/planning-for-production/ensure-high-availability/circuit-breakers/) for more details.